bulutfatih/outdated-package-reminder/README.md

 # Outdated Package Reminder

-This project finds outdated packages in your repository and reminds your via email.
+This project finds outdated packages in your repository and reminds you via email.
 You can set a reminder for your each projects and be up-to-date with everyday check-ups.

   - Check packages in your repository
   - Set a daily reminder